 In other parts of the country, there are other attitudes as well that cause stigma and grief, particularly among teenagers.
 Only a few states have banned “conversion therapy” with minors, which is intended to “change” a teen, who may identify as gay, bisexual, or questioning, into a 100% heterosexual person.
 This type of work has been debunked as not only having no value, but being detrimental to the health and well-being of those subjected to it.
 Thankfully, I have only had one parent ever bring in a child who was questioning his sexuality and ask me to do something about it.
 Needless to say, they quickly sought help elsewhere.
 These types of societal attitudes can place LGBTQ kids, already at risk for psychological issues, in a situation where they feel ostracized, vilified, and are often enough even thrown from their homes and disowned – a huge percentage of homeless teens are LGBTQ kids who have been shunned by their families.

 As with so many things in the world today, there are no easy answers for complex problems.
 What is clear is this: over the past few decades we have come to a better understanding of mental illness, both within my profession as well as in the general population.
-Shame and stigma are not as severe as in the past, help is more accessible, and through healthcare and insurance regulations, psychological services are generally more affordable for people.
+Shame and stigma are not as severe as in the past, help is more accessible, and through healthcare and insurance regulations, psychological services such as counseling pocatello are generally more affordable for people.
 As we look towards the future and try to improve upon what we have, features such as mental health parity and bans on dangerous and useless therapies must remain in place regardless of some of the other details.
 Here’s hoping that we can make that happen.

 Barbara Kapetanakes, Psy.D. practices psychotherapy in Sleepy Hollow.